 The courtyard is 63 meters/69 yards long and 30 meters/33 yards wide: it is aligned with the cardinal points; the mosque stands on its southern side because Diyarbakir is situated on the 40th Meridian of the Eastern Hemisphere which is the same as Mecca; for this reason all mosques of the town are built on a north-south axis; the orientation of the courtyard however, in addition to complying with Muslim requirements, is also consistent with the Greek/Roman approach of building on an east-west axis.

-It is generally thought that the eastern portico is a reconstruction of a previous Roman building, not just that its columns and reliefs come from Roman monuments; this building could have been the scene of a theatre (see some Roman theatres in Turkey); in this case the columns and entablatures were the decoration of a blank wall, which later on was rebuilt as a portico.
+It is generally thought that the eastern portico is a reconstruction of a previous Roman building, not just that its columns and reliefs come from Roman monuments; this building could have been the scene of a theatre (see that of Bosra); in this case the columns and entablatures were the decoration of a blank wall, which later on was rebuilt as a portico.

 In the upper storey the shaft of the columns is made of a single block, whereas in the lower storey two blocks were assembled to give the shaft the desired height: this could mean that while the upper storey has the same height of the original structure, the lower one is higher than the original.